If you’re visiting Sofia, one of the best day tours you can do is to Bulgaria’s largest monastery.

 You’ll reach Rila Monastery from the center of Sofia after approximately 1:45 hours.

-If you don’t have a vehicle at your disposal, we recommend renting a car via this link.
+If you don’t have a vehicle at your disposal, we recommend comparing prices and finding the best rental option from Discover Cars.

 The most convenient way to travel between Sofia and Rila Monastery is on an organized tour.